WBurggraaf/AITraining/README.md

 - load test exists and supports --help
 - analyzer exists and supports --help
 - a 30-second load-test output directory exists
+- unit tests and a coverage command exist
+- latest coverage report exists
+- uncovered or untraced paths are documented
 - a performance analysis report exists
+- `/docs/current-state.md` exists for token-efficient handoff

 Create a runnable validation script, run it, fix any issues found, and update `/docs/validation.md` with the command, output, and remaining limitations.
 ```